-Surprisingly, our Skinny Peanut Butter Banana Chocolate Chip Muffins have no butter, no oil and very little sugar! 🙂 The bananas do all the dirty work, plus a little peanut butter and chocolate chips for some extra yumminess!
+Surprisingly, our mini healthy and Skinny Peanut Butter Banana Chocolate Chip Muffins have are flourless, have no butter, no oil and very little sugar! 🙂 The bananas do all the dirty work, plus a little peanut butter, oats and chocolate chips for some extra yumminess!
+So moist, these muffins are healthy and bursting with peanut butter, banana and chocolate flavors!

-Are you ready to bake some awesome skinny muffins that don't taste like *blah, ho-hum, boring* skinny muffins?
-Some peeps claim they taste even better that the full figured muffins...REALLY!!} With flavors of peanut butter, banana and chocolate without all the calories, we totally understand!
+Are you ready to bake some awesome skinny muffins that don’t taste like *blah, ho-hum, boring* skinny muffins?
+Some peeps claim they taste even better that the full figured muffins…REALLY!!
+With flavors of peanut butter, banana and chocolate without all the calories, we totally understand!

-I have made these several times and they always turn out perfect.
 And guess what?
-I'm so excited they're made with oat flour - or gluten free oat flour if you want the gluten free option.
-Whichever you choose to use to your liking, you'll be glad you made these!
+I’m so excited they’re made with oat flour – or gluten free oat flour and oats if you want the gluten free option.
+Whichever you choose to use to your liking, you’ll be glad you made these!

 Ingredients You Need